pollyjuice74/Error-Bit-Decoding/Journal.md

 2/15/2024 - Reading specifications, planning data generating function, reading on Sage code

+---

 2/18/2024 - Planning how to make BCH decoders, reading advanced Sionna tutorials on WBP, and Iterative Decoding, Autoencoders and Detecting

+2/21/2024 - Meeting with Prof, talked about BCH codes, TODO convert txt file to arrays and feed to LDPCEncoder, then train; read about BCH codes

 ---